lossanna/AVCA_ElkLD/README.md

     - `Excel_LO_edited/`
     - `Excel_raw/`
     - `PimaCounty_precip/`
-        - Precipitation data from Altar Valley wash, retrieved from Pima County ALERT, using gauge #6380.
-Access the portal here: https://webcms.pima.gov/government/flood_control/services/precipitation_and_streamflow_data/.
+    - `publish/`
+    - +2 files
+- `figures/`
+  - `2022-01-28_Data-sharing_updated-2022-09/`
+  - `2022-02_SRM-AZ-and-national-2023/`
+    - `AZ-SRM/`
+  - `2022-02_SRM-national-2022/`
+  - `2023-03-30_ALVSCE-poster-forum/`
+  - `2023-07_draft-figures/`
+  - `2023-09_publish-figures/`
+    - Not pushed to GitHub due to large file size; figures for first submission to *STOTEN*.
+  - `2023-11_draft-figures/`
+  - `2023-11_SER-SW-2023-and-SRM-2024/`
+  - `2023-12_publish-figures/`
+      - Not pushed to GitHub due to large file size; figures for second submission to *STOTEN*.
 - `hpc-amplicon-sequencing/`
-    - Separate because these parts needed to be completed on UA HPC.
-Includes demultiplexing and DADA2 pipeline steps.
+    - Folder not pushed to GitHub due to file size.
+These parts are also separated because they needed to be completed on [UA HPC](https://uarizona.atlassian.net/wiki/spaces/UAHPC/overview).
-- `output_figs/`
+    - Includes demultiplexing, DADA2 pipeline steps, and FAPROTAX and FUNGuild analysis.
+    - For code and description of analysis that is available on GitHub, see `RMarkdown/sequencing/`.
 - `RData/`
+  - `.RData` files not pushed to GitHub.
+  - This folder also does not have its own README because it's pretty self-explanatory (files are named the same as scripts from which they were generated).
 - `RMarkdown/`
+  - `sequencing/`
+  - +16 files
 - `scripts/`
     - `data-wrangling/`
-    - `sequencing/`
     - `old_pre-2023-03-24/`
-        - Created 2023-03-24 as a place for prior analysis that has since been discontinued (have been replaced by better grouping and statistical models); usually uses data from `data/cleaned/old-summarised/` folder.
-        - Lines of code to write out figures have been deleted (unless for SRM 2022 & SRM 2023), so figures won't accidentally be overwritten by old analysis (no need to save old figures in their own folder to write out separately again).
       - Not intended to run - some paths may not work, as files and folders may have changed names.
+    - `sequencing_2021/`
-- `.gitignore`
+    - `README_scripts.md`
-- `AVCA_ElkLD.Rproj`
+    - +21 `.R` files

 # Notes
 - GitHub repository created for project 2022-01-31.
 Project began Dec 2021.